The part of the body below the chest where the spleen, stomach, pancreas, liver, gallbladder, bowel, bladder and kidneys are located.

 A health professional who specialises in exercise for the prevention and management of chronic diseases and injuries.

-A gland that makes enzymes and secretes them through a duct.
+Relating to a gland that makes substances and secretes them through a duct, e.g. sweat glands and salivary glands.

 external beam radiotherapy (EBRT)